-In terms of study limitations, whilst we believe our results are robust, and have important policy implications for the way in which community pharmacies are funded, we acknowledge there are several: firstly, we recognize that a 10-minute walk (0.5 miles) from each community pharmacy was represented using a straight-line distance from the central point of each community pharmacy's postcode to create a buffer.
-This assumes people are able to walk in any direction from that postcode and always in a straight line, while, in reality people are often constrained to pathways that curve, or even be cut off by barriers (such as a lake, train tracks or busy roads).
-We also acknowledge that we did not consider community pharmacy utilization in our analysis; just because a community pharmacy is located in a particular area, does not necessarily mean people from that area choose to use it.
-In addition, we did not consider which types of service were being used from the community pharmacies; it is possible that service utilization will change according to health need of the population (e.g. people living in areas with a high prevalence of smoking might utilise more community pharmacy smoking cessation services).
-We also acknowledge that we did not explore how community pharmacy clustering varied according to population type; for example, it is possible that some community pharmacies serve different types of populations, such as black and minority ethnic groups, or older populations.
-It would be prudent, therefore, that future work establishes the types of people that utilize community pharmacies services, and how this varies according to urbanity, deprivation, and local health need.
+In terms of study limitations, while we believe our results are robust, and have important policy implications for the way in which community pharmacies are funded, we acknowledge there are several: first, we recognise that a 10 min walk (0.5 mile) from each community pharmacy was represented using a straightline distance from the central point of each community pharmacy's postal code to create a buffer.
+This assumes people are able to walk in any direction from that postal code and always in a straight line, while, in reality, people are often constrained to pathways that curve, or are cut-off by barriers (such as lakes, train tracks or busy roads).
+We also acknowledge that we did not consider community pharmacy utilisation in our analysis; just because a community pharmacy is located in a particular area, does not necessarily mean people from that area choose to use it.
+In addition, we did not consider which types of service were being used from the community pharmacies; it is possible that service utilisation will change according to health need of the population (eg, people living in areas with a high prevalence of smoking might use more community pharmacy smoking cessation services).
+We also acknowledge that we did not explore how community pharmacy clustering varied according to population type; for example, it is possible that some community pharmacies serve different types of populations, such as black and minority ethnic groups or older populations.
+It would be prudent, therefore, that future work establishes the types of people that use community pharmacies services, and how this varies according to urbanity, deprivation and local health need.